-King’s Cross Church was originally planted as a congregation of Living Faith Community Church, it is part of a church planting movement to reflect the ethnically diverse nature of this world-class city as well as the welcoming nature of God.
+King’s Cross Church was originally planted as a congregation of Living Faith Community Church.
+It is part of a church planting movement to reflect the welcoming nature of God and the ethnically diverse nature of this world-class city.
 After over a decade of ministry, the LFCC congregation grew into a ministry primarily serving Eastern Queens.
 In 2011, Ruling Elder Peter Ong and his wife Jamie, with the leadership at Living Faith Community Church, started to pray for a new congregation to serve young adults and the Flushing community.
 In the fall of 2012, a core team was established for this specific work, growing out of individuals meeting together in community groups in Queens.
 King's Cross Church had its first service October 14, 2012.

 In 2015 Robert Calabretta came on as pastoral staff and was later ordained and called as King’s Cross Church’s Senior Pastor and Teaching Elder.
 He and his wife Sara moved back into the Flushing neighborhood to be missionally engaged in the people and culture of Flushing.
 In 2018, King’s Cross was particularized from being a congregation to becoming its own church in the Presbyterian Church in America (PCA), now having its own governing body of elders to help lead the church with Robert.